 What does it do?
 Voice assistant on wheels that vies for your attention

 Vector is a friendly companion and personal assistant in one.
-Palm-sized with wheels covered in tank-styled treads, Vector functions like Siri or Alexa—so it can answer questions, obey commands, and play games.
+Palm-sized with wheels covered in tank-styled treads, Vector functions like Siri or Alexa—so it can answer questions, obey commands, take a photo, set a timer, and play games.

 But Vector is more than a voice assistant.
 The droid is full of personality, thanks to its eyes that shift, blink, or narrow to display emotions.
 He’ll also get excited and greet you when he sees you, and wheel to you when you summon him.
 He also loves being patted on its back, which features a touch panel—and will coo as you do.